quantalept/isoform/readme.md

 import os
 PROJECT_NAME: str = os.getenv("PROJECT_NAME")
-usually he values of database url and other such things will be stored here
+usually the values of database url and other such things will be stored here

 This keeps your credentials safe and configurable across environments.)